 The information transferred from short to long-term memory will become lasting knowledge.
 Once students study their ten Spanish vocabulary words, they should revisit those same words as they add ten new ones.
 This helps move information from short-term to long-term memory.

 Break down the sections you want to prepare for in each exam and plan when to study each section.
 For example, “In preparation for my Spanish exam on Monday, I will review vocabulary.
 On Tuesday, I will review grammar.
 And on Wednesday, I will practice speaking.”
 This helps to provide focus again and break down a big task into manageable sections.

 Find tools for feedback while studying.

 Many New Hampton School teachers use formative assessment tools throughout their teaching.
 These tools are helpful when studying to make sure you are focusing on the correct material.
 Apps such as Quizlet and Kahoot can be used.
 Studying with a partner and quizzing each other is another strategy.
 Also, as teachers provide practice exams, they also review the correct answers in class to provide students with helpful feedback.
 Be sure to check past assignments and quizzes.

 This tip reemphasizes the suggestions to make a plan and review it more than once.
 It can be tricky with a busy schedule to find time for studying, but planning and giving your brain time to digest material can result in greater learning.

 Say it aloud.

 Quizzing oneself on new material, such as reciting it aloud from memory, or trying to tell a friend or a houseparent about it, is a far more powerful way to master information than just re-reading it.
-Once you’ve had some time to review material, find a friend to work through it aloud.
+Once you’ve had time to review the material, find a friend to work through it aloud.